Mathématique: Chapter 58

 ::Do you care?::

-::I’m going to record the whole thing::
+::I’ll record the whole thing::

-::At a minimum I’ll get audio; I already have that up and running::
+::At a minimum I’ll get audio.
+I already have that up and running::

 ::What are you even doing?::